marci-pires/WikiHadatac/HADataC-Home.md

 ## Installing

 A basic HADataC installation involves the installation of a SOLR repository and a HADataC Console (i.e., the code hosted at this GitHub repository).
 The instructions below describe how to obtain and install these components, and test if the installation is working properly.

+Before anything, however, we need to verify that the host machine has a `git client` to retrieve the code, and an `sbt` utility to run the console.
+In the command line of your machine, verify that you have a `git` client installed in your machine:

+    git

+If you don not have git, you need to install one.
+Still from the command line, verify that you have `sbt` applications installed in your machine:

+    sbt

+If not, you need to install one.

 #### SOLR-HADataC

 #### HADataC-Console

-The commands in the list below are supposed to be issued within the machine that is going to host the HADataC Console Code.

-In the command line of your machine, verify that you have a `git` client installed in your machine

-    git

-If you don not have git, you need to install one.

-Use git to download the HADataC Console code from GitHub:

 Clone HADataC code